 Community Options and SCDDSN compliance actions.
-Community Options contracts with SCDDSN to operate the other four waivers listed above.
-Community Options created a joint workgroup with SCDDSN that began in fall of 2015 to review SCDHHS and SCDDSN waiver specific policy, procedures, directives, and standards based on the outcomes of this assessment.
+Community Options contracts with SCDDSN to operate the other three waivers listed above.
+Community Options created a joint workgroup with SCDDSN that began in fall of 2015 to review SCDHHS and SCDDSN waiver specific policy, procedures, directives and standards based on the outcomes of this assessment.
 Together they will make the necessary changes to waiver manuals, operating standards and corresponding directives, and quality indicators to bring waiver policy and procedures in line with the HCBS requirements.

 - The ID/RD waiver was submitted to CMS for renewal on Dec.
 17, 2015, and is currently under review by CMS.
-Changes to the waiver document to meet the HCBS standards were included and once approved, the appropriate changes will be made to corresponding waiver policies and procedures. - The CS waiver is up for renewal effective July 1, 2017.
+Changes to the waiver document to meet the HCBS standards were included and once approved, the appropriate changes will be made to corresponding waiver policies and procedures. - Update: The ID/RD waiver was renewed May 22, 2017.
+The ID/RD Waiver Manual was updated Nov.
+15, 2017. - The CS waiver is up for renewal effective July 1, 2017.
 SCDHHS and SCDDSN began waiver renewal activities in June 2016.
 SCDHHS expects to present the proposed CS renewal plan to the Medical Care Advisory Committee in November 2016 and to begin the first required Tribal Notification starting in December 2016.
 Changes to the waiver document to meet the HCBS standards will be included and once approved by CMS, the appropriate changes will be made to corresponding waiver policies and procedures.
-SCDHHS anticipates these changes to be completed no later than March 2018.
+SCDHHS anticipates these changes to be completed no later than March 2018. - Update: The CS waiver was renewed June 21, 2017.
+The CS Waiver Manual was updated Nov.
+15, 2017. - The HASCI waiver is up for renewal effective July 1, 2018.
+The Community Options Division of SCDHHS is scheduled to begin the Renewal process in approximately March 2017.
+They are currently completing the HASCI Evidentiary Project in advance of the renewal.
+Changes to the waiver document to meet the HCBS standards will be included and once approved by CMS, the appropriate changes will be made to corresponding waiver policies and procedures.
+SCDHHS anticipates these changes to be completed by February 2019.